sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 ### Parse a string representing the equation

 Parse a string representing the equation into a form that SymPy can understand (`Eq` form), then apply {func}`~.solve` to the parsed expression.
 This approach is convenient if you are programmatically reading in a string.
 We [recommend against using parsing a string if you are creating the expression yourself](https://github.com/sympy/sympy/wiki/Idioms-and-Antipatterns#strings-as-input).
+Parsing an equation from a string requires you to use [transformations](https://docs.sympy.org/dev/modules/parsing.html?highlight=parse_expr#sympy.parsing.sympy_parser.parse_expr) for SymPy to handle equals signs and create symbols from your variables.

 You should always include the variable to solve for if you want to extract results programmatically, to ensure that SymPy solves for the desired variable.
 To ensure SymPy will produce results in a consistent format, use `dict=True`.
 To extract the solutions, you can iterate through the list of dictionaries:

 ```py